Top Fine Arts Graduate Degree Programs in Cleveland

-The Doctor of Fine Arts (DFA) degree is a doctoral degree in fine arts.
-It is sometimes awarded as either an honorary degree to someone who has made a notable contribution to their art.
+The Doctor of Fine Arts (DFA) degree is a professional doctoral degree in fine arts.
 While academically equal to a PhD, the DFA may entail applied research or a practical approach to the arts.
+It is also sometimes awarded as an honorary degree to someone who has made a notable contribution to their area of art.

-Often, students choose to earn their MFA in the field of study they aspire to succeed in.
-That said, fine arts graduate program concentration areas could provide a good differentiator between art universities, so let’s take a look.
+Often, students choose to earn their MFA or doctoral degree in the specific field of study they aspire to succeed in.
+That said, more general graduate art programs may also be offered with a variety of concentration areas.
+This could provide a good differentiator between art universities, so let’s take a look.

 A focus in arts and culture explores the social significance of art and culture.
 As an area of emphasis, it might provide a solid base in theory and communication methods, especially for students who want to pursue a career in a creative industry, tourism, art history, or art policy.

 Graduate studies in art history often provide students with the opportunity to focus in on specific historical period, type of artwork, or museum studies.
-Often, while topics dive into the past to examine legacies, students are often taught to consider the past in context of the present.
+While topics may dive into the past to examine legacies, students are often taught to consider the past in context of the present.
 This may foster intellectual development as students expand their view and think critically.

-The goal of the Modern and Contemporary Art is to train students to be effective art world professionals, including learning how to navigate the marketplace.
+The goal of the Modern and Contemporary Art concentration is to train students to be effective art world professionals, including learning how to navigate the marketplace.
 Students often take courses that are designed to foster connoisseurship skills.
-Other topics may be more organizational, for instance, how to catalogue and write with art history and current art business practices.
+Other topics may be more organizational, for instance, how to catalogue and write about art history or current art business practices.

 Interdisciplinary arts programs are often designed to help students articulate their unique vision.
-At the same time, refine their expressive skills, and branch out into new artistic mediums.
-For these reasons, an interdisciplinary program in fine arts might include discourse, practicum, and engagement with a community of peers.
+At the same time, they may work to refine their expressive skills and branch out into new artistic mediums.
+For these reasons, an interdisciplinary fine arts program might include discussion groups, a practicum, and engagement with a community of peers.